-Remodeling your home might be on your to-do list in 2020.
-But if you’re environmentally conscious then you might be wondering whether or not a remodel is good for the environment.
+Remodeling your home might be on your to-do list but if you’re environmentally conscious then you might be wondering whether or not a remodel is good for the environment.
 Not to worry!
-Here are 5 ways you can give your home a makeover in eco-friendly fashion.
+Here are 5 eco-friendly ways to remodel your home.

 1. Replace Your Lawn

 One of the most eco-friendly home improvements you can make to your home is to replace your grass lawn with an artificial lawn.
 The main problem with a grass lawn is that it requires a lot of maintenance to look nice.
 If you live in a warm state, like California, it takes a lot of watering to keep your lawn healthy.
 But that water is better used for drinking, plumbing, and irrigation for major agriculture lands.
 Even if you live somewhere where you get lots of rainfall, you’ll still need to use a lawn mower to groom your lawn, and lawn mowers present some safety issues and also create harmful emissions.

 An artificial turf looks good, feels good to the touch, and is water-resistant—and it requires practically no maintenance.
 But if you don’t like the look of an artificial lawn, you can also replace your grass lawn with desert landscaping.
 Desert landscaping utilizes desert plants, fine sand, and decorative boulders, and it looks terrific at homes that are located in warm climates.

 Here’s the great part: many states offer tax incentives for replacing grass lawns with artificial lawns or desert landscaping, so it might be in your financial interest to be eco-friendly.

 2. Install Solar Panels